PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-By choosing different thresholds, it's evident that we could get different number of positive and negative predictions, which would result in different precision, recall and so on.
-The ROC curve was produced by plotting the true positive rate (TPR or recall) and the false positive rate (FPR or 1-specificity) at thresholds ranging from 0 to 1, while Precision-Recall Curve is based on different precision and recall values.
-And, ROC AUC which we evaluate is actually the area under the ROC curve.
-In Fig. \ref{fig:roc}, we show one example of ROC curve.
-As you can see, we would get different FPR and TPR with different thresholds even though it doesn't influence the ROC AUC.
+The outcomes generated from our model are positive probabilities of the patients.
+We select a threshold to decide whether the result is positive or otherwise negative for each prediction.
+By choosing different thresholds, we would get a different number of positive predictions, which would result in different precision, recall and so on.
+The ROC curve was produced by plotting the true positive rate (TPR or recall) and the false positive rate (FPR or 1-specificity) at thresholds ranging from 0 to 1.
+And, ROC AUC which we evaluate is the area under the ROC curve.
 Because the precision or other scores will be different if we select different thresholds, unlike ROC AUC, we couldn't directly exploit these scores to make numeric comparisons and conclude which algorithm is the best.
 Notwithstanding, the Youden index, the sum of sensitivity and specificity minus one, is an index used for setting optimal thresholds on medical tests, which could provide the best tradeoff between sensitivity and specificity.

 where we denote Youden index with $J$.

 Therefore, by selecting the threshold to maximize the Youden index as equation \eqref{eq:9}, we would obtain the optimum cut-off point when our diagnostic test with the metrics, like Precision, Recall, and $F_{1}$ score, gives a numeric rather than a dichotomous result.